sto3014/LRPhotos/README.md

 ## Usage
 ### Publishing
-The publish process
+The publish process…
-* Imports photos to Photos.app
+* imports photos into Photos.app
-* Set the tag "LR:<name of lr catalog>"
+* sets tag __LR:&lt;name of LR catalog file&gt;__
-* Writes ths Photos.app Ids back to Lightroom into metadata Photos ID
+* writes Photos.app IDs to Lightroom  metadata field __Photos ID__

 ### Re-Publishing
-The re-publishing process
+The re-publishing process…
-* A re-published photo is put to the same albums as its predecessor.
+* puts re-published photos into the same albums as their predecessors.
-* The predecessor get the tag "LR:out-of-date"
+* puts tag __LR:out-of-date__ onto the predecessors

 ### Remove photos from publishing service
 The Photos ID is set back, if you remove a photo from the service